Mercy rule: College football

 The National Collegiate Athletic Association's mercy rule provides, "Any time during the game, the playing time of any remaining period or periods and the intermission between halves may be shortened by mutual agreement of the opposing head coaches and the referee."
 (NCAA Football Rule 3-2-2-a) NCAA Football Approved Ruling 3-2-2-I cites an example: "At halftime the score is 56–0.
 The coaches and the referee agree that the third and fourth quarters should be shortened to 12 minutes each.
 The coaches also request that the second half be played with a 'running clock' i.e., that the game clock not be stopped."
 The NCAA Football Rules Committee determined, "The remaining quarters may be shortened to 12 minutes each.
 However, the 'running clock' is not allowed; normal clock rules apply for the entire game."

 The most recent example of an NCAA football game shortened by invoking this rule occurred on September 13, 2024, when the South Alabama Jaguars played the Northwestern State Demons.
 After the third quarter, with the Jaguars leading the Demons 87–10, both coaches agreed to shorten the fourth quarter to six minutes, resulting in 51 minutes of play.
 This was the most points scored by a FBS team since 1991.
 The shortened game resulted in some sportsbooks voiding bets due to house rules requiring 55 minutes of play for the game to count.

-On September 7, 2024, the Georgia Bulldogs led the Tennessee Tech Golden Eagles 45–0 at the end of the third quarter.
-Both coaches agreed to shorten the fourth quarter to ten minutes.
-The final score was 48–3.

-On August 29, 2024, the Arkansas Razorbacks led the Arkansas–Pine Bluff Golden Lions 49–0 at halftime.
-By mutual agreement, the coaches agreed on ten minute lengths for the third and fourth quarters.
-The final score was 70–0, and some sportsbooks voided bets due to an insufficient game length.

-October 1, 2022, when the Syracuse Orange played the Wagner Seahawks.
-The mismatched Wagner team trailed the 4-0 Syracuse team 49–0 at halftime.
-In the second half coaches and the referee agreed to 10 minute quarters.
-Syracuse head coach Dino Babers made the controversial choice of leaving some of Syracuse's starting players in late into the second half.
-The final score of the game was 59–0.

-September 21, 2019, Ohio State was leading Miami (OH) 76–5 in Columbus, Ohio with 2:40 left in the 4th quarter when the game was temporarily suspended due to lightning.
-Both coaches agreed to end the game with the final score standing as is.